Over 60 Germans among Islamists in Idlib | DW | 09.02.2020

-An analysis of text and video messages from Jihadists in Idlib reveals over 60 Germans among their ranks, German media has reported.
+An analysis of text and video messages from jihadis in Idlib reveals over 60 Germans among their ranks, German media has reported.
 Syrian President Bashar Assad is determined to retake the region.

 Over 60 Germans are fighting in Islamist groups in Idlib, the last stronghold of Islamist fighters in northwest Syria, according to reports German broadcaster SWR shared Sunday.